 - Lower attention to personal hygiene

-Stopping heroin use suddenly may lead to severe withdrawal.
-Symptoms of withdrawal can begin as early as a few hours after the drug was last taken, peaks on day two or three and can continue for at least one to two weeks.
-The length of withdrawal is based on several factors such as dosage, duration of use, and tolerance, and can vary from one individual to another based on their gender, weight, and metabolism.
+Symptoms of heroin withdrawal can begin a few hours after cessation, peak on day two or three, and continue for one to two weeks.
+The length of withdrawal depends on several factors, such as dosage, duration of use, and tolerance.

 - Restlessness